A delicious vegan soup even veggie snobs will love

 Adapted from The Simple Little Vegan Slow Cooker by Michelle A. Rivera

 This delicious dish is full of vegetables and whole wheat deliciousness.
-If you add cauliflower to the mix, you get an extra boost of iron (the vitamin C in the cauliflower allows your body to absorb the non-heme iron in the whole wheat pasta.
+If you add cauliflower to the mix, you get an extra boost of iron (the vitamin C in the cauliflower improves absorption of the non-heme iron in the whole wheat pasta).